Curt Schmidt, Generation and Transmission Superintendent

 Phase One: Boomer Lake Substation.
 Began construction March 12, 2019 with expected completion in the late May of 2019.

-Phase Two: Hospital Substation.
-Scheduled to begin in the early fall of 2019 with expected completion in the early spring of 2020.

 Phase Three: Central Substation.
+Scheduled to begin in the late fall of 2019 with expected completion in the early spring of 2020.

-Scheduled to begin in the late fall of 2019 and expected to be completed in the late spring of 2020.
+Phase Four: Hospital Substation.
+Scheduled to begin in the early spring of 2019 and expected to be completed in the late spring of 2020.